foxnewsnetwork/ember-anime-helpers/README.md

 # ember-anime-helpers
 Ember CSS and hbs based animation / transition helpers.
 Built around the idea you, as the developer, should be specifying your animations / transitions exclusively in css and merely declaring their usage in hbs.

+TODO:
+- [ ] look into https://github.com/thefrontside/ember-let to see how to build a macro pre-processor

 ## Desired API
 ```scss
 .some-component {